vertis/vertis-io/_posts/2017-04-13-things-I-wish-ok-google-handled.md

 author: vertis
 ---

 After switching to the Google Pixel, I've found myself using 'Ok Google' more and more.
-Particularly when it comes to doing things like setting reminders, and events and navigating.
+Particularly when it comes to actions like setting reminders, and events and navigating.

 This is a list of things I wished worked, in no particular order, with dates attached so I can record when they do start working.